What are the best passive income books on Amazon…apart from the Four Hour Work Week?

 13. Start a Paid Membership Site

-I have to admit I haven’t read this book myself, so this little spiel is based on what my friend told me a while ago and since it’s second hand information I’m not vouching for any of it, but listing it because I want this best passive income books list to be somewhat complete.
+I have to admit, unlike the other books here, I haven’t read this book myself, so this little spiel is based on what my friend told me a while ago and since it’s second hand information I’m not vouching for any of it, but listing it because I want this best passive income books list to be somewhat complete.

 Okay, so first of all this book is a bit like Hubspot’s books, insofar that it’s written by a company that sells a product related to the information itself; in this case the person sells membership site advisory and software I believe.
 So there is a tie in and definite conflict of interest you have to get past.